Major wildfires burn in Greece, Spain's Canary Island of Tenerife

-ATHENS, Greece (AP) — Major wildfires were burning in Greece and on one of Spain’s Canary Islands off the northwest coast of Africa Monday, with hot, dry and windy conditions hampering the efforts of hundreds of firefighters battling the blazes, two of which have been burning for several days.
+ATHENS, Greece (AP) — Major wildfires were burning in Greece and on one of Spain’s Canary Islands off the African coast Monday, with hot, dry and windy conditions hampering the efforts of hundreds of firefighters battling the blazes.
+Two of the fires have been burning for several days.

 European Union officials have blamed climate change for the increasing frequency and intensity of wildfires in Europe, noting that 2022 was the second-worst year for wildfire damage on record after 2017.

-In Greece, authorities ordered the evacuation of two villages in the central Viotia region, about 100 kilometers (60 miles) northwest of Athens, after a forest fire broke out Monday morning.
-The coast guard put two patrol boats and several fishing boats and private vessels on standby in case an evacuation by sea was necessary.

-Authorities said the body of a man was recovered from a sheep pen in the area under evacuation, with local media reporting the man apparently died of smoke inhalation while trying to save his livestock.
+In Greece, authorities said the body of a man was recovered from a sheep pen in an area in the central Viotia region under evacuation as a wildfire that broke out Monday morning approached.
+Local media reported the man apparently died of smoke inhalation while trying to save his livestock.

+Two villages in the Viotia region, about 100 kilometers (60 miles) northwest of Athens, were under evacuation orders, as were villages in three regions of northeastern Greece where several separate wildfires were burning.

-In the northeast of the country near the border with Turkey, strong winds rekindled flames on several fronts in a major wildfire burning for a third day across forests and farmland near the town of Alexandroupolis.
+Greece's largest active wildfire was in the country's northeast near the border with Turkey, where it was ravaging forests and farmland near the town of Alexandroupolis for a third day.

-Several homes were destroyed over the weekend.
-Thirteen villages were evacuated, while more than 200 firefighters, assisted by 16 water-dropping planes and seven helicopters, volunteers and the armed forces were battling the fire, government spokesman Pavlos Marinakis said.
+Several homes were destroyed over the weekend, while 13 villages were evacuated.
+More than 200 firefighters, assisted by 17 water-dropping aircraft, volunteers and the armed forces were battling the fire, said Deputy Fire Chief Ioannis Artopios, a spokesman for the national fire service.
+Residents in Alexandroupolis were advised to keep their windows shut due to the smoke.

+Another two villages were being evacuated on the island of Evia, near Athens, where 19 French firefighters also helped fight the flames, Artopios said, noting that 65 forest fires had broken out across Greece in the previous 24 hours.
+The coast guard put patrol boats and private vessels on standby for possible evacuations by sea for the fires in Viotia and another on the island of Evia, to the northeast of Athens.

 Cyprus was sending two firefighting aircraft to help tackle the Alexandroupolis blaze, including four crew and five ground support staff.